A Complete Guide to Choosing Breast Pumps for Large Breasts

 What to Look for in a Pumping Bra

-Prioritize these features for larger cup sizes: a wide, firm under-band (not just a wide elastic), full-cup coverage that holds the flange flush against the breast without gaps, and a strong center panel that prevents the flanges from shifting toward your armpits during suction.
+Prioritize these features for larger cup sizes: a wide, firm under-band, full-cup coverage that holds the flange flush against the breast without gaps, and a strong center panel that prevents the flanges from shifting toward your armpits during suction.

-Bras that rely entirely on stretch fabric often fail for larger-breasted mothers because the suction force pulls the flange away from the breast, breaking the seal and reducing efficiency.
+Bras that rely entirely on stretch fabric often fail for larger-breasted mothers because the suction force can pull the flange away from the breast, breaking the seal and reducing efficiency.

 For mothers using the BabyBuddha Wearable Breast Pump or hands-free collection cups, the cup should sit completely inside the bra without visible bulging.
 Mothers with larger cup sizes may find that a pumping bra one band size larger than their regular bra accommodates the cup assembly while still providing adequate support.